Physical Activity

 - Physical Activity Basics (CDC)

-Stay Motivated
+How to Stay Motivated

-- Battling Boredom (American Council on Exercise)
+- Exercise to Reduce Symptoms of Anxiety and Depression (American Council on Exercise)

 - Staying Motivated for Fitness (Mayo Clinic)